devpi/devpi/doc/userman/devpi_commands.rst

                             can do anything.
 When this option is set, only the specified users/groups can create and modify users and indices.
 You have to add root explicitely if wanted.
+      --keyfs-cache-size NUM
+                            size of keyfs cache.
+If your devpi-server installation gets a lot of writes, then increasing this might improve performance.
+Each entry uses 1kb of memory on average.
+So by default about 10MB are used.
+[10000]

     background server:
       --start               start the background devpi-server